Discover all the tax services we offer

 If you find yourself asking those questions, the IRS’s Streamlined Filing Procedures may be the answer you are looking for.

-Expats can use the Streamlined Foreign Offshore Procedures to become tax compliant while living abroad.
-This is the program that was designed specifically for Americans living outside the US to catch up on missed taxes.
+US expats can use the Streamlined Foreign Offshore Procedures to become tax compliant while living abroad.
+This program was designed specifically for Americans living outside the US to catch up on missed taxes.

 This differs from the Streamlined Domestic Offshore Procedures, which is a version of the Streamlined program available to current US residents.

-Currently, to qualify for the Streamlined program, you must:
+Currently, to qualify for the Streamlined Filing program, you must:

 To prove eligibility for the Streamlined program, you will be required to include a signed statement (Form 14653) certifying this fact as part of the package that you will mail off to the IRS.

-Unlike its older cousin, the OVDP, for which you were required to submit eight years of returns as well an array of additional forms, the Streamlined Filing Procedures are, well, streamlined.
+Unlike its older cousin, the OVDP, for which you were required to submit eight years of returns and an array of additional forms, the Streamlined Filing Procedures are, well, streamlined.

-To complete your Streamlined Filing, you will need to submit:
+To complete your Streamlined Filing, you will need to submit the following:

 To file under the Streamlined Compliance Procedures, expats will need to complete all the tax forms required for each federal and FBAR filing, along with a special form to certify eligibility for the program.